TheWonderfulLizardOfOz/DnD-Bot/README.md

 # TODO list

-- Members being able to add their own custom backstories and features as well as adding to pre-existing ones
+- Members adding custom races, backstories, names and languages
-- Add more to background features such as stats and proficiencies
+- Add proficiencies to create background proficiencies
 - More types of stat rolling
-- Add more to create character command
 - Clean up the code because the inheritance is a mess
+- Add more backgrounds and races that aren't from basic rules
 - Other stuff I haven't thought of yet